By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 Causes of low testosterone in women

-As women get older, their ovaries begin to produce less sex hormones like oestrogen, progesterone, and testosterone.
 Their bodies prepare to enter menopause, a phase in which the menstrual cycle ends and women no longer produce eggs.
-Their testosterone levels become half of what they were during puberty.
+Their testosterone levels become half of what they were during their reproductive age or puberty.

 Some women have a unique genetic makeup that disturbs their testosterone levels.
 They produce fewer DHEA and DHEA-S compounds which are testosterone precursors.
 They may also lack the enzymes required to turn DHEA and DHEA-S into testosterone.